 I was born in Punjab.
 I lived there during the initial years of my life with my Dadi before we moved to Chandigarh.
 When I was growing up in and around Punjab the state was all about agriculture and the army.
 I never thought of it as a tourist destination.
-Yes, there was a Golden temple – but then its place of worship and not a tourism product.
+Yes, there was a Golden temple – but then it’s a place of worship and not a tourism product.
 So, this time, when I heard about the tourism circuits of Punjab, including the heritage walks at Amritsar and Patiala and the restored palace of Kapurthala, I wanted to stay back and go around the state.
 Within the time available, Punjab Tourism organized a small trip to Ropar for an early morning Nature Trail.
-Now, I had crossed the place umpteen number of times.
+Now, I had crossed the place umpteen times.
 But never knew this is home to thousands of migratory birds.

 Nature & History Trail at Ropar

 Sh Jaspreet Singh, a passionate local environmentalist took me around the trail.
 His knowledge of the birds was impressive.
 He knew exactly where to find them.
 He took us on the banks of River Sutlej which had curious bluish-green water.
-And the youngest ranges of Himalayas – the Shivalik range reflected in its water.
+And the youngest ranges of the Himalayas – the Shivalik range reflected in its water.
 The fog was just lifting its cover and birds were just coming out to meet the sun’s rays.

 Sadabrat Nature Trail

-We spotted many birds by the river, in the Sadabrat nature trail that is a wetland and by the government guesthouse.
+We spotted many birds by the river, in the Sadabrat nature trail which is a wetland, and by the government guesthouse.
 Flying foxes or fruit bats are found in this range in abundance.
 We saw bunches of them on the treetops hanging upside down.
 Inside the Sadabrat trail, the trees are documented and there are quite a few herbal trees around.
 I could also see a lot of Datura trees – a fruit that is offered to Shiva.